|

 If you want to see detailed counts, you can do so after website scan has finished.

-Just open the Analyze website tab that shows website scan results,
+Analyze website tab that shows website scan results,

 select the root URL and select